 7. Raise a rainbow made of drink tops and bottle lids.

 Recruit your students’ families to collect plastic bottle and jar lids and then collaborate in crafting a large-scale colorful recycled rainbow mosaic.
 This all-hands classroom project showcases how many people need to work together for environmental change.

 8. Feed the birds.

 Herald spring with this easy crowd pleaser: the large plastic bottle birdfeeder.
-Reach out to local stores or nature centers for bird seed donations, have your students bring in bottles and then show the class this short video from Recycle Rally to get them started constructing their feeders.
+Reach out to local stores or nature centers for bird seed donations, have your students bring in bottles and then show the class this short video to get them started constructing their feeders.

 9. Make papier mâché pots.